CompSciFan2019/my_website.github.io/_pages/about.md

 I am a Ph.D. student in Computer Science at University of Southern California, who is interested in virtual network embedding, multi-agent systems, pathfinding, heuristic search, planning and scheduling techniques, optimization, robotics, machine learning, and artifical intelligence.

 My research focuses on developing scalable algorithms for solving the Virtual Network Embedding problem and the Multi-Agent Pathfinding problem efficiently and effectly.
-I am also intrested in building pathfinding system for planning robot motions.
+I am also intrested in building pathfinding systems for planning robot motions.

 # News